MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/general/regex.md

 // 6
 ```

-See what is at characte with index `6` in the text:
+See what is at character with index `6` in the text:

 ```
 // 0123456